sts10/docs/src/rust-command-line-tools.md

 # A curated list of command-line tools written in Rust

 Note that I have not tried all of these personally, and **cannot and do not vouch for all of the tools listed here**.
+In most cases, the descriptions here are copied from their code repos.
 Some may have been abandoned.
 Investigate before installing/using.

 The ones I use regularly include: bat, dust, exa, fd, hyperfine, miniserve, ripgrep, zoxide and cargo-wipe.